Marco9723/PLC_Thesis/README.md

 * Modify `config.py` to change evaluation setup if necessary.

-* Run `testing.py`:
+* Run `testing.py`, preferably on GPU.
+This script calculates metrics for all audio files and averages them:
     ```
     $ python testing.py
     ```

-* To reconstruct a lossy file run "reconstruct.py"
+* To reconstruct a lossy file run "reconstruct.py".
+This script returns the reconstructed output for a single lossy audio file.
     ```
     $ python reconstruct.py
     ```